 The ability to accurately map, attribute, and perform hydraulic modeling of all stormwater assets within the City of Petersburg will allow the city to better protect citizens from flood risks in the future.
 In addition, a complete stormwater inventory of the City's stormwater assets will allow the city to identify at-risk outfalls in the case of illicit discharges in the City.
 The ability to perform the identified maintenance will provide immediate improved performance of the stormwater system, reducing the instances of road closures, car strandings, and emergency rescues required in storm events.
+Recovery of the three (3) vital outfalls will improve flooding conditions in the downtown area.
 Further, the ability to perform identified maintenance will remove trash, sediment and other contaminants from the stormwater system and benefiting receiving stream water quality.